Rosina Schneider: Early life

 She grew up in Empfingen in Baden-Württemberg, near the Black Forest.
 She started athletics at the age of eight and is a member of her hometown club TV Sulz.
 She moved in 2021 to a boarding school at a sports school in Stuttgart and joined the training group of former sprinter Cathleen Tschirch.

 Career

 She reached the semifinals in the 100 metres at the 2022 World Athletics U20 Championships in Cali, Colombia in August 2022.

 In February 2023, she won double gold at the German Youth Indoor Championships in Dortmund, winning over 60 metres hurdles and 200 metres.

 She was European U20 champion in the 100 m hurdles and 4 × 100 m relay in Jerusalem in 2023.
-In the hurdles she won gold with a personal best and championship record time of 13.06 seconds.
+In the hurdles she won gold with a personal best and championship record time of 13.06 seconds, with compatriot Lia Flotow claiming the bronze medal in the race.

 In the winter of 2023-24 she trained in Florida with Olympic triple jump champion Christian Taylor and his wife Beate Schrott, who finished seventh in the 2012 Olympic hurdles, and then trained for three and-a-half weeks in Jamaica with the training group of Shelly-Ann Fraser-Pryce.